Hours of Operation: Friday–Sunday, 11 am–4 pm

-Metro: The Museum is located across the street from the Judiciary Square station on Metro’s Red Line.
-Alternatively, take the Yellow, Green, or Red Lines to the Gallery Place/Chinatown station and walk two blocks to the Museum.
+Metro: The Museum is located across the street from the Judiciary Square (Red Line) station’s F Street NW entrance.
+Alternatively, you can take the Yellow/Green/Red lines to the Gallery Place-Chinatown station and walk two blocks east to the Museum.

 Metrobus: Three Metrobus routes have stops located near the Museum: D6, 80, and X2.

-Capital Bikeshare: The closest bike stations to the Museum are located at 5th and F Streets NW; 7th and F Streets NW; and 4th and D Streets NW.
+Capital Bikeshare: The closest bike stations are located at 5th and F Streets NW; 7th and F Streets NW; and 4th and D Streets NW.

 Driving and Parking